BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 | Japan        | 258712                 |

 ## VI.
 What is the trend of carbon footprints (PCFs) over the years?

+### If you want to know the amount of emissions each year, you must calculate the total emissions for that year.

 ```sql
 SELECT YEAR, sum(carbon_footprint_pcf) "TOTAL CARBON_FOOTPRINT"